GSA/digitalgov.gov/content/posts/2015-03-17-trends-on-tuesday-big-ideas-from-mobile-world-congress.md

   - Virtual/Augmented Reality Community
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-439-MWC-entrance-image.jpg" alt="Will Sullivan takes a selfie outside the entrance to the Mobile World Congress" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-439-MWC-entrance-image.jpg" alt="Will Sullivan takes a selfie outside the entrance to the Mobile World Congress" %}

 [Mobile World Congress](http://mobileworldcongress.com/), the world’s largest mobile infrastructure, software, hardware, product and app show, took place in Barcelona, Spain, and I attended for the fifth time.
 This year’s show shattered previous records with more than 93,000 attendees across all the areas that mobile touches.
 Here are a few notable trends and topics that I came away with and what government agencies should learn from them:

 ### Phone Sizes